 This article helps you sort through organic treatments and home remedies for plant diseases.

 Infectious plant diseases are caused by pathogenic organisms such as bacteria, viruses, and nematodes [1].
-Fortunately, there are natural ways to get rid of the problem.
+Fortunately, there are natural ways to address the problem.

 Losing even a few units of crops to diseases can be devastating if they’re your entire income.
 Plus, you spent all the time, money, and care building your fields and gardens.